electron/electron/docs/tutorial/sandbox.md

 * [`clearImmediate`](https://nodejs.org/api/timers.html#timers_clearimmediate_immediate)
 * [`setImmediate`](https://nodejs.org/api/timers.html#timers_setimmediate_callback_args)

+Because the `require` function is a polyfill with limited functionality, you will not be able to use [CommonJS modules][commonjs] to separate your preload script into multiple files.
+If you need to split your preload code, use a bundler such as [webpack][webpack] or [Parcel][parcel].

 Note that because the environment presented to the `preload` script is substantially more privileged than that of a sandboxed renderer, it is still possible to leak privileged APIs to untrusted code running in the renderer process unless